Ches-ctrl/ches-ctrl/README.md

 🌱 I’m currently fixing job applications over at [Cheddar 🧀](https://cheddar.jobs).
 If you also want to take LinkedIn off the map then [get in touch](https://www.linkedin.com/in/charliecheesman/).

 🚀 I love hackathons, testing the latest AI tech, building agentic systems and chatting with other technical Founders.
-You can find my personal site [here](https://ches-ctrl.github.io/).

 <h3 align="left">I work mainly in:</h3>
 <p align="left">